OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 ### Configure a good preview inside Service Studio { #preview }

 There are certain styles in UI elements that may difficult the preview of your component inside Service Studio.
-To enhance the developer experience, there are some UI level improvements that you can apply.
+To enhance the developer experience, there are some UI-level improvements that you can apply.
 Some examples are:

 * Use false conditions to present a friendly UI
 * Prefix CSS properties to adapt the layout during development time